henrygd/social-image-server/readme.md

 ## Frequently Asked Questions

-### Does the server require Chrome or Chromium running in the background indefinitely?
+### Does this require Chrome or Chromium running in the background indefinitely?

 Only if you use `REMOTE_URL` to connect with a remote browser process.
 Otherwise the server will manage headless browser processes as necessary.